 It’s well-known that HIV can be contracted through vaginal or anal sex as well as through sharing drug injection equipment.
 However, there’s also a risk of contracting it via oral sex, just like with other sexually transmitted infections (STIs) — albeit a smaller risk.

-The virus is transmitted between partners when the fluids of one person come into contact with the blood stream of another person.
+The virus is transmitted between people when the fluids of one person come into contact with the bloodstream of another.
 This contact can occur from a cut or broken skin, or through the tissues of the vagina, rectum, foreskin, or the opening of the penis.

 - pre-ejaculatory fluid (“pre-cum”)

 - vaginal fluid